front-commerce/developers.front-commerce.com/source/docs/advanced/payments/adyen.md

 Front-Commerce is compatible with [Adyen's official Magento headless integration](https://docs.adyen.com/plugins/magento-2/magento-headless-integration) in its native version.

-This integration is slightly different from [traditional Magento2 headless payments](/docs/magento2/headless-payments.html) in that sense that it contains a "companion component" in Front-Commerce.
+This integration is slightly different from [traditional Magento2 headless payments](/docs/magento2/headless-payments.html) in the sense that it contains a "companion component" in Front-Commerce.
 The component allows to display and Authorize payments from the checkout page, using [Adyen's Web Drop-in integration](https://docs.adyen.com/online-payments/drop-in-web) on the front-end.
-No redirection to other payment platform is involved unless its absolutely necessary, the Customer remains on the Front-Commerce store.
+No redirection to other payment platforms is involved unless it is absolutely necessary, the customer remains on the Front-Commerce store.

 Here is how to set this payment method up.